-The machine learning methods outperform physician review and offer an analysis solution that is more cost effective and less time consuming than physician review, which could in turn result in more timely and accessible cause of death data in resource-poor settings.
+The tariff and machine learning methods outperform physician review and offer an analysis solution that is more cost-effective and less time-consuming than physician review, which could in turn result in more timely and accessible cause of death data in resource-poor settings.

 - Analyze community verbal autopsy data

-Multiple projects, including the PHMRC and the Improving Methods to Measure Comparable Mortality by Cause project, have collected community verbal autopsies in Mexico, the Philippines, Tanzania, India, Bangladesh, and Papua New Guinea.
-The research team is applying the new machine learning analysis methods to these datasets to produce population-level cause of death estimates for these sites.
+Multiple projects, including the PHMRC and the Improving Methods to Measure Comparable Mortality by Cause project, have collected community verbal autopsies in Bangladesh, India, Mexico, Papua New Guinea, the Philippines, Sri Lanka, and Tanzania.
+The research team has applied multiple existing and recently developed methods to these datasets to produce population-level cause of death estimates for these sites.

 Related Publications & Presentations

 Murray CJL, Lozano R, Flaxman AD, Vahdatpour A, Lopez AD.
 Robust metrics for assessing the performance of different verbal autopsy cause assignment methods in validation studies.
 Population Health Metrics.
 2011; 9:28.